 - NEW Education Leaders’ Guide to Transforming Student and Learning Supports, published April 2014

 - The mission of CASEL is to establish social and emotional learning (SEL) as an essential part of education.
 They imagine a world where families, schools, and communities work together to promote children's success in school and life and to support the healthy development of all children.

 - The Colorado Gay-Straight Alliance Network is a program to empower lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ) and allied students to combat bullying and harassment in their schools.

-- Colorado Bullying Prevention Blueprint - A Report from the Colorado Bullying Prevention Summit.
+- Colorado Statewide Blueprint for Bullying Prevention - A Report from the Colorado Bullying Prevention Summit.

 - The report outlines four statewide strategic objectives and provides actionable strategies under each objective that were generated from the dynamic dialogues that occurred during the Summit.
 This statewide blueprint is intended to be a living document that can inform ongoing statewide and local school climate and bullying prevention efforts and to inspire creative collaborations and innovative approaches.

 Created by StopBullying.Gov, the toolkit includes materials to create a community event using the

 research, ideas and bullying prevention and response strategies from StopBullying.Gov.
 Using this Toolkit will help you plan, execute and assess your community event to prevent and stop bullying.